 The Black Widow, Grifter, Mockingbird and Hawkeye encounter their doppelgangers.
 But who is really who?

 Barton saw the sniper dash to the far side of his container.
 He’d keep an eye out for him but thought it better to check on Cash.
-He was locked in combat with the Mockingbird-lookalike, while the Widow-lookalike watched.
-She’d learn to be more active in a minute.
+Cash was locked in combat with the Mockingbird-lookalike, while the Widow-lookalike watched.

 The former Russian spy waved Morse ahead just as a pulse bullet charred the ground next to her head.
 She rolled to cover as Morse slipped inside the warehouse.